ChrisThrasher/timecard/README.md

 Because the label `reading` appeared twice, its two durations were accumulated.
 This will be done for any labels which appear more than once.

 To ignore certain periods of time so that they're not reported, name them `-`.
 This will exclude them from the printed totals.
-Here's what that looks like.
+Here's what that looks like:

 ```
 $ timecard 800am gardening 1000am reading 1100am lunch 1230pm reading 200pm - 900pm reading 1000pm